craigbuckler/dockerwebdev/content/index.md

 ## What is Docker?

-Docker will revolutionise your web projects.
-Docker benefits include:
+Docker is a software management tool which will revolutionise your web projects.
+You will quickly discover its benefits including:

 ### Install project dependencies in minutes

-Docker can install, configure, manage, and remove all the software your project requires.
+Docker can install, configure, manage, and remove any software your project requires.
 That could include web servers, language runtimes, frameworks, databases, and more.

 ### Dependencies are lightweight & isolated